bylethquant/simple-data-stack/part2/QUICK_START.md

 3. Initialize Apache Airflow by executing ``docker compose up airflow-init``.
 4. Start the data infrastructure in detached mode by executing ``docker compose up -d``.

-Details can be found here: TBA.
+A detailed guide can be found here: TBA.